wp-plugins/kama-clic-counter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Count clicks on any link on site.
-Create pretty file download block in content.
+Counts clicks on any link on your site.
+Creates a pretty file download block in the content.
 Widget support.

 == Description ==

-Count clicks on any link on your site.
-Create pretty file download block in content.
-There is TinyMce button for adding file download shortcode.
-There is customizable widget, that allows you output "Top Downloads" list.
+Counts clicks on any link on your site.
+Creates a pretty file download block in the content.
+There is a TinyMce button for adding the file download shortcode.
+There is a customizable widget that allows you to output the "Top Downloads" list.

-Using this plugin you will have statistics on clicks on your files or any other link (not file).
+This plugin gives you statistics on clicks on your files or any other links (not file).

-There is no unnecessary file uploads functionality.
-All files are uploaded with standart wordpress media library.
+There are no unnecessary file upload functionality.
+All files are uploaded with a standard WordPress media library.

 Localisation: English, Russian